-However, before the attempt to solve this puzzle can begin, it is to be noted that many specific terms will need to be used in the process but that some of them are ambiguous and can have varied meanings in the literature.
+In this theory, many specific terms will need to be used in the process, but some of them have varied meanings in the literature.
 To avoid misunderstandings, these terms will be defined what they mean in this theory at appropriate points.
 All the definitions such defined are intended to be the working definitions just for use in this theory.
 Thus, caution should be exercised if these terms are compared with the same terms, which may have different meanings, in the literature.
 Some of the terms will be used from the beginning and throughout the theory and will be defined in this chapter as follows.

 The mind is a non-material entity that exists in an animal with a nervous system and that functions to

-– sense signals from its environment (such as light, sound, and tactile stimuli), from its own body (such as proprioceptive stimuli, vestibular stimuli, and pain from internal organs), and from within itself (such as emotion, thought, and memory);
+– sense signals from outside its body (such as light, sound, and tactile stimuli), from its own body parts (such as proprioceptive stimuli from joints and muscles, vestibular stimuli from vestibular organs, and pain from internal organs), and from within its mental self (such as emotion, thought, and memory);

-– operate (such as integrate, store, and retrieve) signals, resulting in various mental processes, both conscious (such as solving problems, remembering things, and experiencing emotions) and unconscious (such as unconscious control of muscle tone and balance, unconscious control of breathing, and unconscious control of sweat secretion); and
+– operate (such as integrate, store, and retrieve) such aforementioned signals, resulting in various mental processes, both conscious (such as thinking, remembering things, and experiencing emotions) and unconscious (such as unconscious control of muscle tone and balance, unconscious control of spontaneous reflex breathing/circadian rhythm, and unconscious control of sweat secretion); and

-– send signals between its parts (such as between the sensory perception parts, the emotion part, and the consciousness part) and to its effectors (such as striated muscles, smooth muscles, and glands) to control its own body functions and/or to respond to its environment.
+– send signals between its parts (such as between the sensory perception parts, the consciousness part, and the emotion part) and to the effectors of its body (such as striated muscles, smooth muscles, and glands) to communicate between its parts, to control its own body functions, and/or to respond to its environment.

-An immature mind is a non-material entity that exists in an animal with a nervous system and that can function to do some, but not all, of the listed activities above because the animal is still in a developing stage, such as a fetus.
+An immature mind is a non-material entity that exists in an animal with a nervous system and that can function to do the above three kinds of activity only incompletely because the animal is still in a developing stage, such as a fetus.

-A partially-functioning mind is a non-material entity that exists in an animal with a nervous system and that can function to do some, but not all, of the listed activities above because the animal is being in a sleep stage, suppressed by a pharmacologic or toxic agent, or affected by a pathologic condition such as a cerebral concussion, brain tumor, stroke, dementing disorder, or congenital brain defect.
+A partially-functioning mind is a non-material entity that exists in an animal with a nervous system and that can function to do the above three kinds of activity only incompletely because the animal is being in a sleep stage, suppressed by a pharmacologic or toxic agent, or affected by a pathologic condition such as a cerebral concussion, brain tumor, stroke, dementing disorder, or congenital brain defect.

-This theory is about the mind as defined above.
-The eventual conclusions, implications, predictions, and other statements that are valid for this kind of mind are also valid for an immature mind and a partially-functioning mind, excluding the non-functioning part(s) of that mind, unless stated otherwise.
+This theory deals with the mind as defined above.
+The eventual conclusions, implications, predictions, and other statements that are valid for this kind of mind are also valid for an immature mind, a partially-functioning mind, and a part of the complete mind, but they are valid only for the functioning part(s) of that mind.

-To be noted here is that this theory is about the mind as specifically defined – a non-material entity that exists in an animal with a nervous system and that functions to do the activities listed above.
-The definition does not include possibly-existing, non-material entities that function to do the above-listed activities but reside in
+Again, as discussed previously, this theory is about the mind as specifically defined: a non-material entity that exists in an animal with a nervous system and that functions to do the listed three kinds of activity.
+The definition does not include possibly-existing, non-material entities that function to do the listed three kinds of activity but reside in

 – animals that do not have a nervous system, such as sponges and Trichoplax